 This article was originally published in December 2015.
-It was last updated on September 23, 2020.
+It was last updated in August 2023.

 Looking for where to grab your next craft beer?
 Here’s a quick guide to breweries in Charlotte.

 Armored Cow’s 3,500-square-foot taproom has 18 taps offering up a mix of both regular beer and gluten-free beer.